Draft Annual Plan 2026-2027

 Remember, 11.7% is an average figure.
 The actual increase for your property may be different depending on where you live, the type of property you own and which services you access.

-In particular, we’d like to highlight higher proposed increases for those living in the small communities of Hāwea, Kingston and Cardrona, due to required investment in essential water and wastewater infrastructure.
+In particular, we’d like to highlight higher proposed increases for those living in the small communities of Luggate, Hāwea, Kingston and Cardrona, due to required investment in essential water and wastewater infrastructure.
 Currently the cost to construct and service small community water schemes are generally funded by the communities they serve.
 Work is underway to consider further options which might spread the cost to improve the affordability of funding these schemes.

 >> Rates table: summary of indicative total rate movements 2026-2027

-Submissions close 24 April 2026.
+Submissions closed at 11.59pm on 24 April 2026.

-The draft Annual Plan 2026-2027 is now open for consultation.
+Submissions on the draft Annual Plan 2026-2027 are now closed.

 We’re now in Year 3 of our 2024-2034 Long-term Plan (LTP), which was adopted in October 2024 after a lot of community input.
 The LTP sets our direction, budget and work for the next decade.